Girls Matter

 The bravery of your voices speaking out on often hidden or trivialised issues has meant that decision-makers have had to sit up, listen and take action.

-What you called for - and the difference you've made
+The 8 changes you called for - and the difference you've made

 In a nutshell, your campaigning has meant:

-- decision-makers are listening to girls' and young women's voices more than ever before
+- Decision-makers are listening to girls' and young women's voices more than ever before.

-- the law has changed, twice, to make Sex and Relationship Education (SRE) compulsory in England and to make sure access to online pornography more tightly controlled in the UK
+- The law has changed twice: to make Sex and Relationship Education (SRE) compulsory in England, and to make sure access to online pornography more tightly controlled in the UK.

-- gender equality is prominently featured in the global Sustainable Development Goals
+- Gender equality is prominently featured in the global Sustainable Development Goals.

-- sexual harassment at school has become a headline issue, with a government action plan in place for England to stamp it out.
+- Sexual harassment at school has become a headline issue, with a government action plan in place for England to stamp it out.

 Feel proud.
 This is amazing progress.

 Click on each call to read more about how your voices have won all this change.
-You can still download the full report to explore the calls in full.

 Promise to regularly consult girls and young women from all backgrounds and ensure their views are considered in policy decisions that affect their lives.